jake-knerr/js-style-guide/README.md

 > Example: assume we have data that is a brand of running shoes.
 The possible values for the data are "nike" | "adidas" | "converse".
 The number of contexts for this data is infinite: sports, shoes, basketball, winning, losing, football, rubber, stitching, running, performance, brands, shoe companies, etc.

 > Example 2: assume we have data that is the value of π.
-The number of contexts for this data is infinite: math, geometry, artillery, winning wars, homework, long, memorization, etc.
+The number of contexts for this data is infinite: math, geometry, artillery, homework, long, memorization, etc.

 #### Some contexts are more specific than other contexts.